riganti/dotvvm-docs/Pages/concepts/validation/overview.md

 }
 ```

-> The format of validation paths **has changed in DotVVM 4.0** - the validation paths should always be absolute and shall be separated by `/` - e. g. `/ChildObject/InvalidProperty`.
+> The format of validation paths **has changed in DotVVM 4.0** - the validation paths shall be separated by `/` - e. g. `ChildObject/InvalidProperty`.
+In the `IValidatableObject` implementation, the paths are relative to the currently validated object.
 Please see the [DotVVM 3.0](/docs/3-0/concepts/validation/overview#report-errors-for-child-objects) version of this page to see the old format of property validation paths.

 ### ModelState

 By default, the validation is triggered automatically on all postbacks.
 When all validation attributes and `IValidatableObject` rules pass, the [command](~/pages/concepts/respond-to-user-actions/commands) method is invoked.
 You can perform additional validation checks in the command method itself and report additional validation errors to the user.

 This is commonly used to perform validations of _business rules_ which often require access to the database or other resources, e. g. to make sure that an e-mail address is not registered yet.
-It would be difficult to do such checks in validation attributes, or in the `IValidatableObject` implementation, since there is no easy way to use dependency injection and access various business services.
+It would be difficult to do such checks in validation attributes, or in the `IValidatableObject` implementation, since the method cannot be asynchronous and in some classes (especially in data transfer objects) you don't want to use dependency injection to access various business services.

 The [request context](~/pages/concepts/viewmodels/request-context) contains the `ModelState` object which holds a list of validation errors.
 You can add your own errors to this object to report violations of business rules to the users, using the `AddModelError` on the viewmodel context object.